tc39/proposal-observable/README.md

 the single parameter to an observable's *subscriber* function.
 They enforce the following
 guarantees:

-- If the observer's **error** method is called, then the observer will not be invoked again and the observable's cancellation function will be called.
+- If the observer's **error** method is called, the observer will not be invoked again and the observable's cleanup function will be called.
-- If the observer's **complete** method is called, then the observer will not be invoked again and the observable's cancellation function will be called.
+- If the observer's **complete** method is called, the observer will not be invoked again and the observable's cleanup function will be called.
-- The observable's cancellation function will be called at most one time.
+- If the observer throws an exception, the observable's cleanup function will be called.
-- After the cancellation function has returned, the observer will not be invoked again.
+- When the subscription is canceled, the observer will not be invoked again.

 In addition, Subscription Observer objects provide default behaviors when the observer does not implement **next**, **error** or **complete**.